Migraines

 It's important not to get dehydrated, don't skip meals if you can help it, try to eliminate stress and get adequate sleep.

 Feverfew has been proven to be very effective in eliminating or lessening the severtity or frequency of attacks.
+It works as a preventative and will be ineffective to relieve the pain of an attack.

 You can take it as a tea.
 It can be quite bitter, so you will probably want to sweeten it with honey.